-- 10.1 Additional instrumentation may be fitted after approval by BDRat the cost of Competitor. - 10.2 Built in fire extinguishing systems may be fitted. - 10.3 The battery may be relocated. - 10.4 All changes to these regulations will be communicated to competitors via numbered, written bulletins.
+- 10.1 Additional instrumentation may be fitted after approval by BDR TR-Tec at the cost of Competitor.
+This may include data acquisition systems eg. Garmin or Motec - 10.2 Built in fire extinguishing systems may be fitted. - 10.3 The battery may be relocated. - 10.4 All changes to these regulations will be communicated to competitors via numbered, written bulletins.